Convex-Dev/convex/README.md

 convex peer start
 ```

-Which initiates a peer server using the current local configuration.
+Which initiates a local convex network with 8 peers using the current local configuration.

 ### Peer manager